Aerobota/project-geohsv-2017/osh-node-cloud/README.md

 It is also set-up with drivers to connect with the following sensors:

 - Location, orientation and video feed from City Hall camera (RTSP over VPN)
-- Tasking of City Hall camera?
+- Processing for tasking of City Hall camera (conversion between Lat/Lon/Alt command to PTZ)
+- PRocessing for computing LRF target location (using raw LRF range+azimuth+elevation data)